CDLUC3/uc3-present/zk/zk.md

-# ZooKeeper for Distributed Queues and Distributed Locks
+## ZooKeeper as a Queue and Lock Solution for Merritt

+- Terry Brady
+- Mark Reyes

 ---